Chart Color Schemes

 Albury - East has emerging levels of nearby infrastructure activity, ranking in the 36thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 65 projects that could impact this region.
-Notable ones include Brooklyn Fields Estate, The Oaks Residential Subdivision, Murray Park Estate, and Thurgoona Village.
+AreaSearch has identified 61 projects likely impacting the area.
+Notable projects are Brooklyn Fields Estate, The Oaks Residential Subdivision, Murray Park Estate, and Thurgoona Village.
+Below is a list of projects deemed most relevant.

 Professional plan users can use the search below to filter and access additional projects.